COSC3020/theory-vs-practice-j-halladay5/README.md

 Add your answers to this markdown file.

-1. Constant factors that are disregarded during analysis can make a difference in actual performance between algorithms.
+1. Lower order terms that are disregarded during analysis can make a difference in actual performance between algorithms.
+When we are finding the runtime, we may have smaller terms such as in this example,
-2. The type of machine you are working with and the implementation can make a large difference.
-On different machines or languages, it may be faster or shorter.
+    $\ n^2 + 5n + 3$.
+In asymptotic analysis we drop the lower order terms and constants, meaning that the asymptotic complexity is $\ n^5 $.
+2. Asymptotic analysis assumes that all constants take the same amount of time.
+In actual process, constants take different amounts of time, even though they may look the same on the screen.
+For example,
+   comparing integers takes less time than comparing strings.
+This also accounts for hardware differences.
+Although having different hardware would be a disregarded constant, we can't always know that all constants take the exact same amount of time for each machine.
+A machine may not have an FPU for floating point numbers, taking much more time when operating on them.
 3. The input size also matters, especially with smaller inputs.
 With $O$, it bounds the running time for large enough inputs after a certain input n0.
 With inputs smaller than n0, it may not be as fast or efficient as other algorithms may be at a small size.
 In performance, a different algorithm may be better.
+4. This also ties into the 3rd reason, but O is a loose bound.
+As long as it fulfills the definition, then it's a function in O. In theory, we can say that $\ f(n) \in O(n^2), f(n) \in O(n^3), f(n) \in O(2^n) $.
+Although this may be true, it tells us very little.
+It is more useful to get a tighter O bound, but it is technically correct.

 If we find an element in a binary search tree with 1,000 element in 5 seconds, and the asymptotic complexity of searching a binary search tree is $O(\log_2 n)$ , then that growth will still be logarithmic.
 5 seconds / $log_2 (1000)$ = x / $log_2 (10000)$